Working with source-git #

 Picking up latest upstream changes into your downstream source-git repo has multiple solutions and it’s up to you to pick the one which suits your workflow best:

-git pull --rebase upstream master).
+git pull --rebase upstream main).
 This solution implies that you are able to perform the force-push operation (e.g. Fedora and CentOS dist-git instances don’t allow force-pushes).
 This solution creates the cleanest git-history though force-pushing is not a best practices for working with a shared git-branch so we suggest to use this only when necessary (e.g. when updating to a new upstream release).

-git merge upstream/master).
+git merge upstream/main).
 Does not alter existing git history, yet makes it more complicated.
 You also need to make sure that downstream code changes (meaning, downstream patches) need to be on top of the